 This date in 1865, the signal act of reconciliation in American history took place, in the dusty hamlet of Appomattox, Virginia.
 The last embers of the Civil War were dying, as had 625,000 soldiers, blue and gray.
-The courtly Southerner, Robert E. Lee, came to surrender his threadbare army, and he met the most unlikely of counterparts.
+The stoic Southerner, Robert E. Lee, came to surrender his threadbare army, and he met the most unlikely of counterparts.
 Union General Ulysses S. Grant had been a clerk in a leather goods store when the war began.
 He wore his usual ordinary soldier’s coat, mud-spattered and distinguished only by the three stars in each lapel.

 When the papers were signed, Lee thanked Grant for his surprisingly generous terms.
 Union soldiers watched respectfully as the gray-clad troops filed past; the order had come down from Grant that there was to be no celebration.
 Most importantly, the terms of surrender ensured that there would be no retribution against Confederate officers.
 Since General Grant, hero to the public in the North, had signed the document, the radicals and newspaper editorialists could shout for trials and vengeance until they were hoarse, but it would avail them nothing.

 The previous month, in his Second Inaugural Address, President Lincoln had anticipated the war’s end with the words, with malice toward none, with charity for all.
 He pledged to bind up the nation’s wounds and to care for those who had borne the battle, and their widows and orphans.
 Nowhere did he distinguish between blue and gray soldiers.